Hendrix-CS/csci320/projects/baremetalgame.md

 ## Assessment
 * **Partial**: Meets requirements 1, 2, and 3, and either requirement 4 or requirement 5.
 * **Complete**: Meets all requirements given above.
+* **Bonus Token**: If the program meets all requirements, and additionally demonstrates creativity or innovation in a striking way, each contributor will earn a bonus token.

 ## Acknowledgement